DaveOkpare/llm-systems-foundations/notes/roadmap.md

 1. Sebastian Raschka — *Build a Reasoning Model (From Scratch)*, paired with Cameron R. Wolfe — *Demystifying Reasoning Models*.
    Do the book's exercises; use Wolfe for concept reinforcement.
-2. HF smol-course (SFT + DPO units).
-Run the notebooks.
+   **Raschka's from-scratch PyTorch is your learning vehicle** — same genre as nano-vLLM / deepagents.
-3. Nathan Lambert — *RLHF Book*.
+2. Nathan Lambert — *RLHF Book*.
 Textbook.
-4. DPO paper (Rafailov et al., 2023).
+3. DPO paper (Rafailov et al., 2023).
-5. DeepSeek-R1 paper.
+4. DeepSeek-R1 paper.
-6. Tulu 3 report (AI2).
+5. Tulu 3 report (AI2).
-7. Cameron R. Wolfe — *RL Scaling Laws for LLMs* + *GRPO++: Tricks for Making RL Actually Work*. **Required before P5.** Vanilla GRPO stalls without the variants (GSPO / DAPO / Dr. GRPO / TIS / CISPO); this is where you learn which to reach for.
+6. Cameron R. Wolfe — *RL Scaling Laws for LLMs* + *GRPO++: Tricks for Making RL Actually Work*. **Required before P5.** Vanilla GRPO stalls without the variants (GSPO / DAPO / Dr. GRPO / TIS / CISPO); this is where you learn which to reach for.
-8. Apple — *RL for Long-Horizon Interactive LLM Agents* (arXiv:2502.01600).
+7. Apple — *RL for Long-Horizon Interactive LLM Agents* (arXiv:2502.01600).
 LOOP; cleanest multi-turn agent RL paper.
-9. Agent-RLVR (arXiv:2506.11425) + DeepSWE.
+8. Agent-RLVR (arXiv:2506.11425) + DeepSWE.

+**Diff-chain for Phase 5, same shape as Phase 2:**
+`Raschka's book code` → `simple_GRPO` (lsdefine) → **verl**
+(ByteDance).
+Raschka teaches from scratch; `simple_GRPO` is the cleanest mid-size reference (vLLM-in-sync rollouts, <1k lines);
+verl is the production target — Ray-based, hybrid engine (FSDP/ Megatron training + vLLM/SGLang rollout), 3D-HybridEngine for resharding.
+TRL is HF tutorial code; do not center on it.

 **Defer:** PPO (DPO subsumes what you need), HAAF, multi-agent RL surveys, everything else.

 **Build P4 — SFT + DPO on a small model (2 weeks).**
 SmolLM3 or Qwen3-0.6B.
-TRL.
-Write the loops yourself once; diff against TRL after.
+Write the loops from scratch in PyTorch (Raschka-style); diff against verl's `dpo_trainer` after.
 (Small-model choice is deliberate: under tight compute, learning efficiency saturates with size — you get more update steps at 0.6B than at 8B.
 See the Qwen 2.5 scaling paper covered in Wolfe's *RL Scaling Laws*.)

 **Build P5 — GRPO with a code-execution verifier (4 weeks).**
 Same loop pattern as DPO project; reward = unit-test pass fraction.